khan0617/Networks/Project 1 - DNS/README.md

     - Initialize a TCP, IPv4 socket on `port 9889` with `hostname "localhost"`
     - Begin a "monitor" thread which listens for exit from the user to terminate the program.
     - Continuously wait for clients to connect, then initialize a thread with `dnsQuery()` as the target function for each.
+3. Upon program termination, two files will have been created if they did not exist previously: DNS_MAPPING.txt, and dns-server-log.csv
+    - If these files already existed when the program was running, they have been updated with any new queries.

 ## Server Functions
 `debugMsg(msg: str, indent: bool = False) -> None` - Log a msg to the console.
 If indent is true, add an indent to the text.